Juju Music

 Juju Music is the 1982 major label debut of Nigerian jùjú band King Sunny Adé and His African Beats.
 It was produced by keyboard player Martin Meissonnier, who introduced synthesizers and Linn drums into Adé's established juju sound.
 It represented the first worldwide release for Adé, who was already established in his native Nigeria as its "biggest musical draw and juju music's reigning monarch".
-The album was a critical and commercial success, peaking at #111 on Billboard's "Pop Albums" chart.
+The album was a critical and commercial success, peaking at No. 111 on Billboard's "Pop Albums" chart.

 The New York Times, which described the album in 1982 as "the year's freshest dance-music album", later credited it in 1990 with having launched the "World Beat movement in the United States".
 In its review, Allmusic indicates that the album gave Adé "unprecedented exposure on the Western market and introduced a slew of music lovers to the sounds of Afro-pop."

 Background

 In the early 1980s, when Island Records approached Adé about releasing his material internationally under its Mango Records imprint, the musician was already a star in his native Nigeria, with his own record label, his own nightclub to host his performances and a track record of releasing three or four albums a year.
 When Adé agreed, he was teamed with Martin Meissonnier, a French record producer who advised that the typical long song structures of Nigerian music would not work for Western audiences.
 Accordingly, Adé divided a number of his Nigerian hits for international release, a task he found unchallenging.
 He later explained that "In Nigeria, we got used to non-stop recording, about 18 to 20 minutes of music.
 But over here, the music should be track-by-track for the radio and the dance floor.
 It's like making a dress.
 One by one, the different pieces are joined together, but you can still see the lines where they meet".

 The album Juju Music was coupled with an international tour, with Island Records ambitiously hoping to position Adé as a new Bob Marley.
 The tour setlist drew little from the album it was meant to support; at a three-hour show in New York City, the band played only two songs from Juju Music, "Ja Funmi" and "Eje Nlo Gba Ara Mi".
 Island's marketing of Adé was later described by Tucson Weekly as "a monumental juncture in the exposure and development of world beat music; perhaps the first time a major American imprint had fully endorsed an African-derived music that was not reggae".